Kallmann Syndrome: Jill’s Story

 In August 2016, she had an appointment at Children’s Hospital of Philadelphia with endocrinologist Maria Vogiatzi, MD, Director of the Adrenal and Puberty Center.

 Dr. Vogiatzi ordered several tests, including an MRI of Jill’s brain to check if her pituitary or hypothalamus looked abnormal, but unfortunately nothing was conclusive.
 An ultrasound of her pelvic area showed everything was in order.

 Dr. Vogiatzi advised her to come back in six months to give puberty a chance to start on its own.
-When it hadn’t, Dr. Vogiatzi referred Jill to Louise Pyle, MD, PhD, and Emma Bedoukian, MS, of the Differences of Sexual Development and Endogenetics Clinic, within the Roberts Individualized Medical Genetics Center (RIMGC).
+When it hadn’t, Dr. Vogiatzi referred Jill to Louisa Pyle, MD, PhD, and Emma Bedoukian, MS, of the Differences of Sexual Development and Endogenetics Clinic, within the Roberts Individualized Medical Genetics Center (RIMGC).
 They ordered genetic testing.

 The genetic testing results confirmed their and Dr. Vogiatzi’s suspicions, based on Jill’s missing sense of smell; she had Kallmann syndrome.